StarcubeLabs/StarcubeLabs.github.io/_posts/2023-05-15-reverse-engineering-ds.markdown

 As for [endianness](https://en.wikipedia.org/wiki/Endianness) (the order that bytes are stored for each [word](https://en.wikipedia.org/wiki/Word_(computer_architecture)) of data), most ARM CPUs are "bi-endian" and support both little and big endian.
 In practice, most ARM programs use little endian.
 If Ghidra spits out incomprehensible disassembled code while using a little endian language, try big endian and see if the output is any better.
 Note that some CPUs, such as those using the [PowerPC](https://en.wikipedia.org/wiki/PowerPC) instruction set (e.g., the Wii), are predominantly big endian instead.

-The project setup used some magic numbers when adding overlays.
+The project setup uses some magic numbers when adding overlays.
 Overlays will be discussed [later in this tutorial](#overlays), including how to find these numbers by yourself.

 ### Setting up DeSmuME with _Explorers of Sky_
 In addition to Ghidra, you'll need to set up a DS emulator and progress the game past the opening sequence.
 1. Download the latest stable release of DeSmuME from [DeSmuME's website](http://desmume.org/download/) and extract it to the folder of your choosing.
 2. Open DeSmuME and use _File > Open ROM..._.
 Select the _Explorers of Sky_ ROM in your file system.
 Make sure to use the original ROM file, not the files you unpacked from it.
-3. View and configure button mappings at _Config_ > Control Config_ if needed.
+3. View and configure button mappings at _Config > Control Config_ if needed.
 4. Watch the intro cutscene for the game, then start a new game.
 5. The start of the game consists of a personality quiz that will decide your player character.
 Answer the questions, honestly or not, then the game will assign you a Pokémon.
 6. Choose a name for yourself, a partner Pokémon, and a name for your partner.